from the Lesson Zone

 Step 1

-Write the word "round" on the board and tell the students, "We will be creating a round by playing a follow-the-leader activity using body percussion and rhythmic patterns.
-A round is a musical composition in which two or more parts perform the same melody (or rhythm), though begin at different times."
+Write the word "round" on the board.
+Tell the students, "We'll be creating a round by playing a follow-the-leader game using body percussion.
+A round is a musical composition where two or more parts perform the same melody or rhythm, but they begin at different times."

 Step 2

-Clap a 4 beat rhythm pattern and have students echo the pattern.
-Once students are comfortable echo clapping various 4 beat rhythm patterns, add other levels of body percussion rhythms including stamp, pat, and snap using one level per 4 beat rhythm.
+Clap a four-beat rhythm pattern and have students echo it back.
+Once they are comfortable echo-clapping, add other levels of body percussion like stamps, pats, and snaps.
+Use only one sound for each four-beat rhythm.

 Step 3

-Tell the students, "When you can do this well, you will get to move to the advanced version.
-In the advanced version the leader continues to clap, pat, snap, or stamp a 4 beat rhythm pattern immediately after the first 4 beat pattern, rather than waiting for the follower to echo.
-The follower will be echoing the leader's rhythm while at the same time watching and listening for the next rhythm.
-Our performance will create a round."
+Tell the students, "When you can do this well, we'll move to the advanced version!
+In this version, the leader continues to clap, pat, snap, or stamp a new four-beat pattern immediately after the first one, rather than waiting for you to echo.
+You'll echo my first rhythm while at the same time, watching and listening for the next one.
+This creates a round."

 Step 4

 Begin the activity.
-Remember to keep the rhythms easy at first, and on one level.
-As students become more proficient, more challenging rhythms and body percussion levels can be added.
-Also, give students a chance to be the leader.
+Keep the rhythms easy at first.
+As students get better, add more challenging rhythms and mix the body percussion sounds.
+Eventually, give students a chance to be the leader.

 Step 5

-After students have sufficient time to experience the game, ask the students, "What is the definition of a round?"
+After the students have had plenty of time to play the game, ask them, "What is a musical round?"